nxt-insurance/nxt_try/README.md

   - Should we allow expressions as filters?

 - Types
-  - any of, all of
+  - any of, all of, one_of maybe n_of?
   - references by id
   - definitions
 - Nodes